 Awareness and Credibility

 Without a professional website, it can be difficult to trust a company.
-While some small businesses begin without one, and some places with built in business like well-trafficked gas stations, don’t need them, best practices are to establish a website to show you’re customers you’re legitimate.
-Even if you don’t sell or persuades through your website, you need one for the credibility baseline.
+While some small businesses begin without one, and some places with built-in businesses, like well-trafficked gas stations, don’t need them, the best practice is to establish a website to show you’re customers you’re legitimate.
+Even if you don’t sell or persuade through your website, you need one for the credibility baseline.

 Persuasion

-Your webstie can also be used to help you stand out, establish expertise (as described in blogging) or show what makes you different than your competitors.
+Your website can also be used to help you stand out, establish expertise (as described in blogging) or show what makes you different than your competitors.

 All of those can help persuade readers to become customers.